 - Remove the tofu from the package and strain out excess water.
 Pat the tofu block dry with paper towels to remove excess moisture.

-- Slice tofu into 1-cm or ½-inch-thick rectangles and set aside.
-The thickness of the tofu slices is based on personal preference.
+- Slice tofu into ½-inch-thick rectangles and set aside.

 - In a small bowl, combine sauce ingredients as listed above until well combined and the gochujang has dissolved.
 Set aside.

 - Heat vegetable oil or any neutral oil in a large pan on medium heat.
-Carefully lower tofu slices into the hot oil away from you.
-Fry tofu in small batches until golden brown on both sides, about 5-7 minutes per side.
+Fry tofu in small batches until golden brown on both sides, about 5 to 7 minutes per side.

-- Then pour in the sauce in a circular motion to cover the tofu.
-Let sauce simmer to thicken, about 30 seconds.
-Then gently toss the tofu in the sauce.
+- Then add the sauce in a circular motion to cover the tofu and simmer until thickened, about 30 seconds.
+Then gently toss the tofu in the sauce until evenly coated.

 - Garnish with chopped green onions.
 Serve hot and enjoy!